Parrot-Developers/sequoia-ptpy/README.md

 Full support for the Parrot Drone SAS extension is provided.
 Extensions are meant to provice vendor-specific sets of operations, events and properties.

-Partial support for Canon and Microsoft (MTP) extensions is provided.
+Partial support for Canon, Microsoft (MTP), and Nikon extensions is provided.
 Full support is expected eventually.

+Canon and Nikon extensions integrate their specific events mechanisms.

 Extensions are managed automatically for users or can be imposed by developers.